-Cash and cash equivalents includes certificates of deposit which mature within ninety (90) days of issuance.
+Cash and cash equivalents include certificates of deposit which mature within ninety (90) days of issuance.

-F. USE OF ESTIMATES
+F. USE OF ESTIMATES IN PREPARATION OF THE FINANCIAL STATEMENTS

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.